rodneyshupe/Cookbook/Recipes/Entrees/Beef/PanSearedThickCutStripSteaks.rst

 1. Adjust oven rack to middle position and heat oven to 275F.
 Pat steaks dry with paper towel.
-Cut each steak in half vertically to create four 8-ounce steaks.
-Season entire surface of steaks liberally with salt and pepper; gently press sides of steaks until uniform 1 1/2 inches thick.
-Place steaks on wire rack set in rimmed baking sheet; transfer baking sheet to oven.
-Cook until instant-read thermometer inserted in centre of steak registers 90 to 95F for rare to medium-rare, 20 to 25 minutes, or 100 to 105F for medium, 25 to 30 minutes.
+Cut each steak in half vertically to make four 8-ounce steaks.
+Season the entire surface liberally with salt and pepper, then gently press the sides until uniform at 1 1/2 inches thick.
+Set steaks on a wire rack in a rimmed baking sheet and transfer to the oven.
+Cook until an instant-read thermometer in the centre registers 90 to 95F for rare to medium-rare, 20 to 25 minutes, or 100 to 105F for medium, 25 to 30 minutes.
-2. Heat oil in 12-inch heavy-bottomed skillet over high heat until smoking.
-Place steaks in skillet and sear steaks until well-browned and crusty, about 1 1/2 to 2 minutes, lifting once halfway through to redistribute fat underneath each steak.
-(Reduce heat if fond begins to burn.)
-Using tongs, turn steaks and cook until well browned on second side, 2 to 2 1/2 minutes.
-Transfer all steaks to wire cooling rack and reduce heat under pan to medium.
-Use tongs to stand 2 steaks on their sides.
-Holding steaks together, return to skillet and sear on all sides until browned, about 1 1/2 minutes.
-Repeat with remaining 2 steaks.
+2. Heat oil in a 12-inch heavy-bottomed skillet over high heat until smoking.
+Add steaks and sear until well-browned and crusty, about 1 1/2 to 2 minutes, lifting once halfway through to redistribute the fat underneath.
+Reduce heat if the fond begins to burn.
+Turn with tongs and cook until well browned on the second side, 2 to 2 1/2 minutes.
+Move steaks to a wire cooling rack and drop the heat under the pan to medium.
+Stand 2 steaks on their sides with tongs, hold them together, return to the skillet, and sear on all sides until browned, about 1 1/2 minutes.
+Repeat with the remaining 2 steaks.
-3. Transfer steaks to wire cooling rack and let rest, loosely tented with foil, for 10 minutes while preparing pan sauce.
-Arrange steaks on individual plates and spoon sauce over steaks; serve immediately.
+3. Move steaks to a wire cooling rack and let rest, loosely tented with foil, for 10 minutes while you make the pan sauce.
+Arrange on plates, spoon sauce over top, and serve immediately.

 Notes
 -----